FZJ-IEK3-VSA/HiSim/paper/paper.md

   - name: Lukas Langenberg
     orcid: 0000-0001-6713-9291
     affiliation: 1
+  - name: Tjarko Tjaden
+    orcid: 0000-0002-5074-6527
+    affiliation: 2
+  - name: Leander Kotzur
+    orcid: 0000-0001-5856-2311
+    affiliation: 1
+  - name: Detlef Stolten
+    orcid: 0000-0002-1671-3262
+    affiliation: 1
 affiliations:
  - name: Forschungszentrum Jülich, Jülich, Germany
    index: 1
+ - name: Hochschule Emden/Leer, Emden, Germany
+   index: 2
 date: 1 October 2021
 bibliography: paper.bib
 ---
 # Summary

 High volatility and low availability of renewables are the major hurdles in combating climate change.
-Strategies based on Demand Side Management (DSM), e.g., peak clipping and load shifting, combined with technologies to improve renewables flexibilities, e.g., storage and Power-to-X, are possible solutions at the consumer household level.
-The Python package ``HiSim`` developed in Forschungszentrum J\"{u}lich integrates these technologies and strategies in one interface for simulation and analysis of the scope for viable scenarios.

 Modern households and their residents employ a variety of devices to suffice their basic needs.
 Given the house structure and the family behavior, the overall usage of these devices during a certain period of time are represented by electricity consumption and thermal demand profiles.
-With support of Load Profile Generator [@pflugradt2016modellierung] and model 5R1C [@ISO13790] equipped with dataset of European housing sector, the Python package ``HiSim`` provides means to determine electricity, heating and cooling demands for many houses and family configurations down to a 1 minute resolution.

-As alternative to fossil fuel based appliances, ``HiSim`` uses a variety of components such as photovoltaic systems, batteries, electric vehicles, EV chargers and heat pumps.
-Photovoltaic system and batteries are responsible, respectively, to generate and storage electricity, while electric vehicles and heat pumps substitute conventional vehicles and appliances.
-Photovoltaic systems implementation is supported the pvlib library [@holmgren2018pvlib], while the other components are based on commercial technical data from current market devices.

-# A statement of need
-Simulation and analysis of home demand side management strategies require either commercial software ([@witzig2010polysun] and [@carrasco2010pv]) and a combination of a plethora of tools ([@holmgren2018pvlib] and [@pflugradt2016modellierung]), that can be only compatible through manually merging.
-The ``HiSim`` library uses a pipeline for more better flexibility, packing up these tools and current appliances:
+Due to scale and complexity, house energy systems require a sophisticated simulation environment.

+In the last year, the Python package ``House Infrastructure Simulator``, for short ``HiSim``, was developed in Forschungszentrum J\"{u}lich under the MIT-License with a generic, extendable framework to enable the simulation of a household using a list of connected components, e.g., photovoltaic systems, thermal storages, heat pumps, electric car charging stations and others.

+For the first release, ``HiSim`` comes with a limited number of predefined components that can easily be extended by the user.
+The framework enables the user to connect new components to existing systems and simulate the resulting system at a high temporal resolution.
+Therefore, ``HiSim`` provides means to determine electricity, heating and cooling demands for arbitrary houses and family configurations.
+The main aim of the ``HiSim`` development is an extendable, fast and straightforward tool for parameter studies, with possible parallelization for large scale simulations on clusters, supported by a backend in a webservice and other applications.

+# Method

+``HiSim`` framework is based on the idea of independent, object oriented components with inputs and outputs that can be connected in arbitrary configurations to create a specific energy system.
+The user arranges a house energy system through a setup function, where the components and connections are defined.
+This setup function is passed to the simulator in ``HiSim``, which performs all the connections and compatibility checks among the components as shown in the figure below.

+![Framework [@hisimframework]](./img/framework_diagram.png)

+The simulator proceeds to run the calculations, employing a simple substitution solver to tackle circular dependencies among the components and to approximate numerical solutions.
+Finally, the postprocessing automatically outputs carpet, sankey, line plots and generate a final report of the simulation run.

+# Development Status

+The software grew out of a research project to create guidelines for proper energy storage sizing.
+It is currently in a beta version and, in the case of some components, still being validated, but can already be used.
+The following components are already implemented:

 - Popular photovoltaic Python library pvlib [@holmgren2018pvlib], to simulate PV system electricity generation (https://doi.org/10.5281/zenodo.5366883)
 - European building stock database by EPISCOPE/TABULA [@loga2016tabula], covering the most common houses from multiple European countries.
-- Thermal Building 5R1C [@jayathissa2017optimising,@ISO13790] to calculate household heating and cooling demands for an entire year.
+- Thermal Building 5R1C method [@jayathissa2017optimising,@ISO13790] to calculate household heating and cooling demands for an entire year.
-- Load Profile Generator [@pflugradt2016modellierung], behavior simulator that generates electricity and warm water load profiles.
+- LoadProfileGenerator Connector for using the output of the LoadProfileGenerator.de, a behavior simulator that generates electricity and warm water load profiles.
 - Database for appliances on version 0.1:
     - Heat pumps
     - Batteries